-The Dest parameter does not apply if the MAX does not support IP (Route IP=No) or if Combinet encapsulation is in use (Encaps=COMB).
+The Dest parameter does not apply if the MAX does not support IP (Route IP=No).

 Restricting the hosts that can issue SNMP commands

 The MAX is an SNMP-enabled device that supports a variety of MIBs.
 Especially on a large network, you may want to specify which stations can use SNMP manager applications to initiate read or read/write access to those MIBs.